lebaz20/credit-approval-ml/README.md

 We are going to use a mix of supervised and unsupervised learning models and figure out their impact on accuracy.

-## 4. Steps expected are as follows:
+## 4. The steps expected are as follows:

     1. Load data and getting familiar with available data types.
     2. Handle missing data.
+    3. Split data.
-    3. Normalize data.
+    4. Normalize data.
-    4. Identify the right model to study data.
+    5. Identify the right model to study data.

 ### Missing data handling: